go-goast/goast/README.md

 }
 ```

-A more complete set of slice utilities can be seen in the internal [sliceutil.go](https://github.com/jamesgarfield/goast/blob/master/internal/gen/sliceutil.go) file, and are used throughout the internal/goast library.
-[Example](https://github.com/jamesgarfield/goast/blob/master/internal/goast/filedecls_sliceutil.go).
+A more complete set of slice utilities can be seen in the internal [sliceutil.go](https://github.com/jamesgarfield/goast/blob/master/gen/sliceutil.go) file, and are used throughout the goast library.
+[Example](https://github.com/jamesgarfield/goast/blob/master/filedecls_sliceutil.go).

 ## Complex Example